NaveenkumarSetty/NaveenkumarSetty/README.md

 # Data science Enthusiast 🕵 { Machine Learning🕵 @TCS } | Artificial Intelligence | Computer Vision | Cognitive Computing | #
 I`ve always taken life as a journey that learns from every situation and rise.
 So far it has been a road full of interesting events and people.
-I never stopped with my failures because I believe that you are failing in something you learned from it.
-As part of my journey, I am fully influenced by logical thinking, and analyzing becomes a hobby that leads to work with programming.
+I never stopped with my failures because I believe that you are failing in something you learn from it.
+As part of my journey, I am fully influenced by logical thinking, and analyzing becomes a hobby that leads to working with programming.

 ## Social Connect:
 [![Generic badge](https://img.shields.io/badge/LinkedIn-Connect-blue.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/Naveenkumar-Setty/)

 ## Here are some ideas to get you started:

-### 🔭 I’m currently working on IOT Developer
+### 🔭 I’m currently working on GenerativeAI and Large Language Models
-### 🌱 I’m currently learning DATA SCIENCE AND Mechine Learning
+### 🌱 I’m currently learning DATA SCIENCE AND Machine Learning
 ### 👯 I’m looking to collaborate on ...
 ### 🤔 I’m looking for help with ...
 ### 💬 Ask me about ...